isaaccorley/earthquake-monitoring-by-ranking/README.md

 ### Training

-Make sure to edit the config files in config to specify the timm backbone architecture and logger backend you desire to use.
+Make sure to edit the config files in the `configs/` folder to specify the timm backbone architecture and logger backend you desire to use.
 Then simply run

 ```bash
 python train.py